 Carrow Road is located just south-east of Norwich’s city centre.
-The walk from Norwich Rail Station should not take more than 10 minutes and the city centre is only a few minutes further away.
+The walk from Norwich Rail Station should not take more than 10 minutes and that from the city centre only a few minutes more.

 Address: Carrow Road, Norwich, NR1 1JE

-Tickets for Norwich City games can be bought online, by phone +44 (0) 844 826 1902, at the Carrow Road Ticket Office, or at the Canary Store at The Mall Shopping Centre in Norwich’s city centre.
+Tickets for Norwich City games can be bought online, at the Carrow Road Ticket Office, or at the Canary Store at The Mall Shopping Centre in Norwich’s city centre.

-Norwich City sold out practically all matches in their first season in the Premier League.
-Tickets for most matches are available in pre-sale, but one is advised to buy as much in advance as possible.
+Norwich City sell out all regularly in the Premier League.
+Tickets for most matches are available online, but it is advised to buy as much in advance as possible.